webpapaya/fhs-redux-playground/docs/types-of-state.md

 # Types of state

 ## Global state
 The global state is shared across the whole application and can be seen as a cached version of the database.
 All domain objects (eg. Users) should be stored here.
-Because of reduxes nature of rerendering the whole applicationon every state change two completly independent container components can be kept in sync even though they don't knowanything of each other.
+Storing domain objects in a global store allows distant components to be kept in sync without knowing anything about each other.
 This results in a loose coupling between distant parts of the UI.

 ### Example
 Given the following container components:
 - <Navigation /> - which shows the name of the signed in user
 - <UserList /> - which shows the names of all users in the system
 - <UserSettings /> - which is used to change the name of the signed in user Each of the containers receive the user from a global state.
-Whenever somebody submitts changes to the name of the user the newly changed name is automatically distributed to the other components without them knowing anything about each other.
+Whenever somebody submits changes to the name of the user the newly changed name is automatically distributed to the other components without knowing anything about each other.

 ### What belongs in global state
 - A domain object (eg. User)